 - A common question we get is if they should visit Monteverde or Arenal.
 Both are very different so you will need to read up on them to decide.
 Check our post comparing Arenal and Monteverde to see which one is right for your itinerary.

 Here is a super handy map of Santa Elena, Cerro Plano and surrounding attractions.

 If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!

 Monteverde Costa Rica Video

-Check out our short video of Monteverde.
-You can see Santa Elena town, some of the cloud forest reserves and wildlife!
+Check out our short video to see Santa Elena town, some of the cloud forest reserves and wildlife!